EU on Wagner: Putin 'bitten by own monster'

 It also dimmed Putin's appeal as an ally in the international arena, Danish foreign minister Lars Løkke Ramussen said.

-"It's my interpretation Putin is wakened to some extent at least and hopefully that could also have an impact on the rest of the world's willingness to discuss a post-war situation in Ukraine," he said.
+"It's my interpretation Putin is weakened to some extent at least and hopefully that could also have an impact on the rest of the world's willingness to discuss a post-war situation in Ukraine," he said.

 EU ministers spoke going into a regular meeting but in the wake of the shock events over the weekend, when Russia's Wagner mercenary force suddenly rebelled and marched to within 200km of Moscow.